Kelvin Road School

 Kelvin Road School is a medium-sized city school.
 Located in Papakura, a suburb of Auckland, New Zealand, south of the city's CBD (Downtown Auckland City).
 The school is located on the eastern side of Papakura, close to Ardmore Airport and near Red Hill.
 The school is a co-educational contributing state primary school, with a staff of twenty three full-time and four part-time teachers.
-The school is also part of a program that adds a social worker to its team several days a week in an effort to build stronger communities.
+The school is also part of a programme that adds a social worker to its team several days a week in an effort to build stronger communities.